1. The Manufactured Home’s Frame

-The manufactured home building process starts with a steel frame.
-Once the frame is in place, layers of insulation are added before the flooring system and plumbing are installed.
-The wooden floor frame and plumbing are also assembled together.
+Building a manufactured home starts with a steel frame.
+Once the frame is in place inside of the facility, we add layers of insulation before the flooring system and plumbing are installed.
+The wooden floor frame and plumbing are then assembled together.

 2. The Flooring and Walls

-Next, the floor frame is dressed in the flooring finishes, like laminate, wood or carpet.
-The exact type of flooring used in different areas of the home that’s being built can vary based on the specific style, the floor plan or if the home buyer has chosen any customization or upgrade options.
+Next, the flooring finishes, like laminate, wood or carpet, are installed on the floor frame.
+The exact process of installing them can vary based on the type of flooring used in different areas of the home.
+It also depends the home’s specific style, the floor plan or if the home buyer has chosen any customization or upgrade options.

-Along with the flooring, team members then build the home’s interior and exterior walls from materials like finished drywall or covered wallboards.
-Once they are finished, the interior walls are installed first, then cabinets and appliances.
-The exterior walls are then lifted into place using a track system in the ceiling of the facility, and insulation in the walls and electrical wiring are installed.
+Our team members then build the home’s interior and exterior walls from materials like finished drywall or covered wallboards.
+Once they are complete, the interior walls are installed first, then cabinets and appliances.
+Next, the exterior walls are lifted into place using a track system in the ceiling of the facility, and insulation in the walls and electrical wiring are installed.

 3. The Roof